Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Numerical method and validations

-In this section, we simulate the settling motion of an isolated prolate particle, and examine the influence of grid resolution on the simulation results.
+In this section, we simulate the settling motion of an isolated prolate particle in the quiescent fluid, and examine the influence of grid resolution on the simulation results.
 The prolate particle with the same parameters as in the main text (i.e. $\lambda=3$, $Ga=80$, $\alpha=2$) is considered.
-To simulate the settling motion of the isolate prolate particle in the initially quiescent fluid, a computational domain with a size of $L_x \times L_y \times L_z = 12D_{eq} \times 24D_{eq} \times 12D_{eq}$ is utilized, and the moving domain method \citep{chen_simulations_2019} is adopted that the computational domain moves in accordance with the downward motion of the particle to save the computational cost.
-We impose a Dirichlet boundary condition with zero velocity on the bottom boundary, and impose a Neumann boundary condition on the upper boundary of the computational domain.
-In the lateral directions, the periodic boundary condition is applied.
-In the simulation, the prolate particle is released from rest with an initial pitch angle of $\psi_0=60^\circ$ ($\boldsymbol{n}_0=(\sqrt{3}/2,0.5,0)$).
-Three simulations with different grid resolutions are conducted, i.e. $\Delta h_{coarse}=D_{eq}/16$, $\Delta h_{medium}=D_{eq}/24$ and $\Delta h_{fine}=D_{eq}/32$.
-The results of the three simulations are depicted in figure \ref{fig:single}.
-The discrepancy between the results obtained by the intermediate and fine grid is negligible.
-Therefore, the resolution of $\Delta h =D_{eq}/24$ is sufficient to resolve the prolate spheroid, and is thus adopted in the simulations in the main text.
-In addition, as shown in figure \ref{fig:single} (c), the prolate spheroid re-orientates to the broad-side-on alignment with $\psi=90^\circ$ as the steady orientation.
+In this simulation, we utilize the strategy of moving domain \citep{chen_simulations_2019} to capture the entire settling process of the particle, from rest to steady state, using a computation domain with the size of $L_x \times L_y \times L_z = 12D_{eq} \times 24D_{eq} \times 12D_{eq}$.
+We impose a Dirichlet boundary condition with zero velocity on the bottom boundary, a Neumann boundary condition on the upper boundary of the computational domain, and the periodic boundary condition in the lateral directions.
+At the beginning of the simulation, the prolate spheroid is released from rest with an initial pitch angle of $\psi_0=60^\circ$ ($\boldsymbol{n}_0=(n_x,n_y,n_z)=(\sqrt{3}/2,0.5,0)$).
+To test the grid-independence, three different grid resolutions, i.e. $\Delta h_{coarse}=D_{eq}/16$, $\Delta h_{medium}=D_{eq}/24$ and $\Delta h_{fine}=D_{eq}/32$, are used for the simulation.
+As shown in figure \ref{fig:single}, the simulation results change a little with the refinement of the grid from $\Delta h =D_{eq}/16$ to $\Delta h =D_{eq}/24$, but the discrepancy between the data obtained by the intermediate-grid and fine-grid simulations is negligible.
+Therefore, the resolution of $\Delta h =D_{eq}/24$ is sufficient to resolve the fluid-particle interaction under the present parameter setup, and is thus adopted in the simulations in the main text.
+Moreover, figure \ref{fig:single}(c) shows that the prolate spheroid re-orients to the broad-side-on alignment with $\psi=90^\circ$ as the steady orientation under the effect of fluid inertia.
 The terminal settling velocity is $V_t=0.772 U_g$, yielding a Reynolds number of $Re_t=V_t D_{eq} /\nu =61.8$.
+This Reynolds number is not high enough to trigger wake instability, so the prolate spheroid settles vertically without oscillation.